nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 `correct` field.
 - If you edit the title of existing topics or description of existing questions then their associated user data might be erased.
+- Do refrain from adding duplicate questions because you can already re-attempt the same question if you start a quiz from the topic the question is from.
+- If duplicate questions are added, then you might find that the same question might appear more than once in your quiz.

 **Q**: What happens if I modify the user data in `user.json`?